thunderclient/thunder-client-support/README.md

   1. Select the `Collection` tab from the sidebar
   2. Click `Menu` icon near searchbar, and Select `Import`
   3. Now select json file from Postman or Thunder Client.

+  ### How to Convert to Postman Fortmat
+  - First Export Thunder Client collection to json file, Then convert to Postman format using below options
+  - From Command Palette - `Convert To Postman Format` option available
+  - From Sidebar menu at the Top `(...)` then select `Convert To Postman Format`

 <a name="runcol"></a>
 ## Run Collection